henrik/styleguide/README.markdown

             Come get your foo!
     ```

-* Beware of Finnish and other highly inflected languages.
+* Beware Finnish and other highly inflected languages.
 You can usually make small tweaks to avoid inflection, e.g. "From: Stockholm" instead of "From Stockholm" to avoid the ablative case.